 - Distichiasis

-Distichiasis is defined as a separate row of eyelashes present behind the normal row.
-These eyelashes are fine with little pigmentation but will contribute to corneal irritation.
+Distichiasis is a condition in which a separate row of eyelashes forms behind the normal row.
+These eyelashes are fine, with little pigmentation, but may contribute to corneal irritation.
 Different forms of distichiasis are seen, from a complete row to an irregular row.
 Distichiasis may be congenital.
-Other congenital causes of distichiasis include focal facial dermal dysplasia with upper eyelid lashes present in multiple rows of eyelashes that may be completely absent.
+Other congenital causes of distichiasis include focal facial dermal dysplasia, in which upper eyelid lashes are present in multiple rows, which may be completely absent.

-Secondary distichiasis is seen in conditions that give rise to inflammation, leading to metaplasia of the meibomian glands, forming eyelashes within the Meibomian glands.
+Secondary distichiasis is seen in conditions that cause inflammation, leading to metaplasia of the meibomian glands and the formation of eyelashes within them.
 These conditions are like those causing trichiasis, including caustic injuries, meibomian gland dysfunction, blepharitis, and Stevens-Johnson syndrome.

 Management of Distichiasis

-The treatment includes epilation, use of trephination, cryotherapy, foliculectomy, lid split, treatment of the abnormal follicles, and radiofrequency treatment.
+The treatment includes epilation, trephination, cryotherapy, folliculectomy, lid split, treatment of abnormal follicles, and radiofrequency treatment.

 - Tristichia/Tetrastichiasis